QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

     🏆 Bounty Hunter Mode <i><sub><sup>(20 achievements)</sup></sub></i>
 </h2>

-- The bounty hunter mode is unlocked when the selected player profile has completed the game once.
+#### General information regarding this category

-- The player is required to finish a bounty hunter mission from start to finish without using any cheats.
+The bounty hunter mode is unlocked when the selected player profile has completed the story mode once.
+The player is required to finish a bounty hunter mission from start to finish without using any cheats.
+Even if a bounty hunter mission is already marked as *completed* on the main menu.
+The player can still replay the mission as a way to unlock the achievement.

-- Some of these bounty hunter mode challenges can be pretty hard.
+Some of these bounty hunter mode challenges can be pretty hard.
 If you're having trouble please refer to [Walkthroughs & Resources](#WalkthroughsResources) or search any youtube video's.

-> [!NOTE]
+> ### Additional Notes
 > - A [trigger indicator](#RA_Trigger) will be displayed at the post-mission overview menu when the bounty hunter objective has been reached.
 The achievement should pop around the same time that the game shows which item the player has unlocked.
 >
 > - Bounty Hunter Missions which require a certain cash combo to be achieved will display a [trigger indicator](#RA_Trigger) during the mission once the required combo has been achieved.
 Finish any other objectives and the mission itself to unlock the achievement.